 Loving Parent Guidebook

-The WSO Literature Committee is near completion of the Loving Parent Guidebook (LPG) which supports adult children to reparent themselves.
+The WSO Literature Committee has completed The Loving Parent Guidebook (LPG), which supports adult children to reparent themselves.
 This experiential project was unanimously authorized by the 2017 ABC delegates and has been in development since December 2017.
-The fourth draft moved to the Literature Evaluation Subcommittee for evaluation in December 2020.
+The last draft moved to the Literature Evaluation Subcommittee for evaluation in December 2020.
 In late January 2021, it received full support to move ahead to publication.
 It is now being published in Fellowship Review Mode.
 It will be available to pre-order starting in May, with delivery estimated for June.

 “Fellowship Review” lasts between one to three years.
 During that time members can purchase a copy and submit feedback before it is eventually revised and submitted to an ABC for Conference approval.
 The LPG’s content, questions, and experiential exercises are intended to serve as a guide both for meetings, study groups, and personal recovery.